LIN-ZHANG-ALPHA/DSL/README.txt

 This toolbox provides a discriminative Subgraph learning algorithm developed in the paper:
 Lin Zhang and Petko Bogdanov,
-"DSL: Discriminative Subgraph Learning via Sparse Self-Representation" (Submitted in SDM 2019)
+"DSL: Discriminative Subgraph Learning via Sparse Self-Representation" (Published in SDM 2019)

 To execute, run the DEMO.m file: